adem-wg/adem-core-spec/draft-linker-diem-adem-core.md

 However, this does not constitute a new attack.
 Such adversaries could flip a bit in the emblem's signature, rendering the set of tokens invalid, too.

+## Key Identifiers

+Key identifiers were designed such that they commit to the identified key, i.e., key identifiers must provide strong collision-resistance.
+This is ensured by computing it using SHA-256.

 # IANA Considerations